 Reaching for the wine bottle, Christine refilled both of their glasses before she answered.
 "Because I'm a heartless bitch.
 Because I'm too stupid to know a good thing when I see it.
 Because he loved me, and I didn't love him.
 All of the above."

-He's the one, Christine thought but did not say. '"Steven was a wonderful man.
+Spock was the one, Christine thought but didn't say. '"Steven was a wonderful man.
 It just wasn't meant to be.
 Spock had nothing to do with it."

 Christine nodded and her friend went back to cooking.
-You *really* wouldn't like him if you knew the entire story, she thought to herself.
+Sharon really wouldn't like Spock if she knew the entire story.

 In the kitchen, Christine was getting something to eat.
 "In a minute.
 Do you want a sandwich?"